notInori/JS-UI-Library/Documentation.md

 `autoShow`(optional) - Whether the watermark should be displayed when it's created.
 It is set to `True` by default.

 ### Creating a Log
-To create a log you can use this `window.log()` function.

-Log messages are displayed in the format of.
+Log messages are displayed in the format of:
 ```
 [Time in format HH:MM:SS] [Optional Log Type] : [Log Message]
 ```

+To create a log you can use the `window.log()` function.

 #### Function
 ```js